rohit-lunavara/NoSQLplusplus/README.md

 2. Collision resolution techniques such as Seperate Chaining and Open Addressing (Quadratic Probing, Hopscotch Hashing, etc).

 ## Plan for releases
 * R0.8
-Implementing different data structures along with different hash collision techniques to find out the best combination for our implementation.
+Implementing three basic data structures for database using C++20 Implementing different hash collision techniques to find out the best combination for our implementation.
 No concurrency support.

 * R1.0